Cold Christmas

 Cold Christmas is a small hamlet in the civil parish of Thundridge, in the East Hertfordshire district, in the county of Hertfordshire, England.
-Situated near the south bank of the River Rib, it lies in the valley below Wadesmill.
-Local folklore holds that the name 'Cold Christmas' refers to a period of high child mortality during harsh winters, associated with several burials recorded at the medieval church.
+It is near to the South bank of the River Rib which flows in the valley below towards Wadesmill.
+The area's unusual place name may derive from a period of high child mortality during harsh winters and the associated burials recorded at the local church.